CoreMedia/content-hub-adapter-filesystem/README.md

 # Content Hub Adapter for Filesystem

 The **content-hub-adapter-filesystem** plugin provides access to the server's file system.
 Configurable directories of the file system are available in additional trees in the Studio library.

 ## Versioning

-The master branch of this project is suitable for CoreMedia versions since 2101.
+The main branch of this project is suitable for CoreMedia versions since 2110.
 It is based on the plugin architecture.

 For older CoreMedia versions there are branches with corresponding names.